Hundreds more articles like this can be found

 Ropey Book Recommendations. and also this.

 Photography Tutorials.
-First one Second one.
+First one.
+Second one.
 Also this.

 Suspension Rigs / Anchor Points Breakdown